 In May 2019, Dolby also announced a partnership with Universal Music Group to bring 'thousands of songs transformed in Dolby Atmos from a diverse list of artists across a wide range of genres, from hip-hop, pop, and rock through jazz and classical music'.

 London's Ministry of Sound nightclub has even been kitted out with a 60-speaker, 22-channel Dolby Atmos system.
 DJs now have the tools to more literally raise the roof - they can make Atmos mixes and edit them in real-time so certain elements of a track move around the room.

 Atmos may only be infiltrating the music industry one album at a time, but as our (albeit limited) experience of the matrimony is nothing but positive, we say the more the merrier...

 So where else do we want to see Atmos?
 Virtual reality appears to be a growing area of interest for Dolby.
 As supported above by the Atmos Height Virtualisation technology, the company is designing tools to deliver Atmos soundtracks in a virtual experience.

-More music in Atmos appears to be a priority of, and potential area of growth for, Dolby too - as does its all-encompassing, Atmos- and Vision-supporting Dolby Cinema venture.
+More music in Atmos appears to be a priority of, and potential area of growth for, Dolby too, with the launch of Dolby Atmos Music, as does its all-encompassing, Atmos- and Vision-supporting Dolby Cinema venture.
 We'd also like to see Atmos in the car, although Dolby hasn't yet divulged any specific plans to integrate it in the automotive world.